chongwain2017/joinit/README.md

-# joinit
+# joinitAzure
-Pull all PowerShell scripts into my repository
+This Repo will be used to store powershell scripts for Azure deployement